We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 Another subject for a different, maybe tomorrow.

-There are gonna be efforts, and despite this great memo that we shared excerpts with you from, there are going to be efforts within the Trump campaign to change him.
+There are going to be efforts, despite this great memo that we shared excerpts with you from, there are going to be efforts within the Trump campaign to change him.

 These consultants and advisors cannot help themselves.